hubertdudapl/MAS-installation/README.md

 # MAS Manage installation
-The purpose of the project is to provide a quick and effective tutorial on how to install MAS Manage (bare-metal, within reasonable hardware requirements), capitalizing on existing resources.
+The purpose of the project is to provide a quick and effective tutorial on how to install MAS Manage (bare-metal, within reasonable hardware requirements), capitalizing on already existing sources and assets.
 It was created ad-hoc, so it is what it is ;-).
 It covers:
 - [OpenShift](doc/ocp.md)
 - [MAS Core](doc/core.md)